KathaV/GameJamDec2021/README.md

 # GameJamDec2021
-As titled, [Design Jam: GameJam](https://itch.io/jam/design-buddies-game-jam-2021) 2021 December form 11th to 17th
+As titled, [Design Jam: GameJam](https://itch.io/jam/design-buddies-game-jam-2021) 2021 December from `11th to 17th`

 Final Electronic Submission (project): **6:59PM, 17th December**

 # Project-2 README

-You must modify this `README.md` that describes your application, specifically what it does, how to use it, and how you evaluated and improved it.

-Remember that _"this document"_ should be `well written` and formatted **appropriately**.
-This is just an example of different formating tools available for you.
 For help with the format you can find a guide [here](https://docs.github.com/en/github/writing-on-github).

 **To do:**